Info: Grid Tie with Battery Backup

 WHICH ONE SUITS YOU BEST?

-As grid outages become more common, there is a growing desire for solar electric systems that provide power during utility power outages.
+As power disruptions become more frequent there is a growing desire for solar electric systems that provide power during utility power outages.
 For the safety of line workers, grid-tied solar electric systems must not feed power back into the utility lines during an outage.
 Battery-less inverters simply shut down when the power goes out.
 Grid-tied battery based inverters include a transfer switch to isolate them from the grid and use a battery bank to supply power to loads designated for backup and connected to a separate output from the inverter.